Brett-Tanner/Journal/Sep_22.md

 # September 2022

 ## Fri 2nd

+- Decided to start keeping a journal

+### Odin Project - Ruby Foundations
 - Spent even more time debugging the load function for my chess project
     - Tests were failing due to a YAML.load_file call returning nil despite the file existing and containing valid YAML
     - Tests passed when the files were present prior to the test being run